T. J. Hensick

-Timothy James Hensick (born December 10, 1985) is an American professional ice hockey center.
-He is currently playing for the Toledo Walleye in the ECHL.
-Hensick was drafted 88th overall in the 2005 NHL Entry Draft by the Colorado Avalanche.
+Timothy James Hensick (born December 10, 1985) is an American former professional ice hockey center.
+He played in the National Hockey League (NHL) with the Colorado Avalanche and St. Louis Blues.
+Hensick was drafted 88th overall in the 2005 NHL Entry Draft by the Avalanche.

 Playing career

 As a youth, Hensick played in the 1999 Quebec International Pee-Wee Hockey Tournament with the Detroit Honeybaked minor ice hockey team.
 He later played with the United States National Development Program.
 He spent four years (2003–07) at University of Michigan playing collegiate ice hockey.
 Hensick had a league leading 69 points and 46 assists in the 2006–07 season, but was not among the three finalists for the Hobey Baker Award.
 He was, however, named in the NCAA All-American Team.
 Hensick scored 222 points in his collegiate career with the Wolverines.
 It proved to be the most by any player in the decade as Hensick was later honored, named in the First All-Decade Team.

-After his senior year with the Wolverines, Hensick was signed by the Avalanche to a three-year entry level contract on April 11, 2007.
+After his senior year with the Wolverines, Hensick was signed by the Avalanche to a three-year entry-level contract on April 11, 2007.
 T.J. made his professional debut in the 2007–08 season with the Lake Erie Monsters of the AHL, the Avalanche's affiliate team.
 Hensick was called up to the Avalanche on November 29, 2007, and made his NHL debut in a 3-2 loss to the San Jose Sharks on November 30, 2007.
 Hensick, in his second game, scored his first NHL goal against the Los Angeles Kings in a 5-2 win on December 1, 2007.
 He was named as Lake Erie's only contribution to the 2008 AHL All-Star Game, playing for PlanetUSA, Hensick led the team with 2 goals and 2 assists in a 9-8 shoot-out loss to the Canadian All-Stars.

 Hensick made the Avalanche opening roster to start the 2009–10 season.
 Reduced to a reserve forward, T.J. played in only 7 games before he was placed on waivers on November 25, 2009.
 After clearing waivers he was assigned to Lake Erie and lead the Monsters in scoring with 70 points.
 Hensick was named "AHL player of the Month" in December, becoming the first player to be awarded in Monsters history.
 T.J. was also selected to the 2010 AHL All-Star Game, replacing injured teammate Darren Haydar, as the lone Lake Erie representative.